kestrelquantum/Piccolo.jl/README.md

 <img src="assets/piccolo_logo.svg" alt="logo" width="50%"/>
 </p>

-> *Technologies are ways of commandeering nature: the sky belongs to those who know how to fly; the sea belongs to those who know swim and navigate. &ndash; Simone de Beauvoir*
+> *Technologies are ways of commandeering nature: the sky belongs to those who know how to fly; the sea belongs to those who know how to swim and navigate. &ndash; Simone de Beauvoir*

 ## Description
 Piccolo.jl is a meta-package for quantum optimal control using the Pade Integrator COllocation (PICO) method.